rodazuero/OptimalTaxation/TheoreticalMoments/Readme.txt

 StandardizedDistanceEstimator now Parameters is a 15 elements.
 15th is alpha.
 MinimizingDistance:  parameters also 15th should be alpha.

+#Finally: need to recheck that sobol previous did not work effectively with 14 dimensions to see what was going going.

+We will start a new branch to include alpha in the minimizer and to exclude c from the optimizer.
+First, exclude c from the minimizer and let it in the sobol situation.

+The situation at the moment.
+The optimizer in Xcode running code in mac has alpha in the minimizer.
+In Tesla, it does not.
+I will prioritize for the moment to simply exclude c from the sobol in tesla.
+Need to fix upper bound/ and lower bound/ of optimizers.

+To change the optimizer to exclude c, we need:

+1. Change function MinimizingDistance so that the first input (parameter) no longer contains

 #Running code:
 g++ mainTesla.cpp -std=gnu++0x -I/usr/include/c++/3.4.6/backward/  -I/usr/lib64/R/library/BH/include/  -I/home/razu/install/include/ -I/usr/lib64/R/library/RcppArmadillo/include/ -I/home/razu/boost_1_61_0/ -L/home/razu/install/lib/ -lnlopt   -fopenmp -Wall   -lgsl -lgslcblas  -o main